-School teachers usually have a degree in Education and are passionate educators however, have usually not come from an industry setting.
-Contextualisation as to the application of the teachings therefore, is only possible through connection with industry.
-Gateway activity, collaborating with industry partners provides this i.e. Gateway Days in industry, resources and opportunities.
+School teachers usually have a degree in Education and are passionate educators, however, have not usually worked in an industry setting.
+Contextualisation of their teachings therefore, is only possible through connection with industry.
+Collaborating with industry partners provides this i.e. Gateway Days in industry, resources and opportunities.
 Teaching staff also require industry partners with a minimum 3 years experience to validate their teaching plans.
 Can you spare 2 hrs/year to assist to give back?

 WHY GET INVOLVED?